sohail-313/sohail-313/README.md

-based in Hyderabad, India. 👨‍💻 Currently, I'm working as a frontend engineer, and I love diving into the world of web development.
+Hyderabad, India. 👨‍💻 Currently, I'm working as a frontend engineer, and I love diving into the world of web development.

 ## What I'm into: